All Episodes

 A lot of interesting things to look at.

-Later in the same press conference, the president got this insolent question from the BBC reporter, and in his answer, the president's from his from his heart and from his soul let it be known that he doesn't agree with anything in the Iraq study group.
+And in his answer, the president's, from his heart and from his soul, let it be known that he doesn't agree with anything in the Iraq study group.

-He's not gonna pull combat troops out.
+He's not going to pull combat troops out.

 He still thinks we can win.

-Uh and and he's not interested in having Syria and Iran.
+And he's not interested in having Syria and Iran.

 The more I think about this, it's just unbelievable.

-Uh, come on board to help us solve our problem.
+Come on board to help us solve our problem.

-Oh, I know Siri Sirius says they're all for it.
+Syria says they're all for it.

 The Iranians love the report.

-The Iranians love the Iraq surrender group report.
+The Iranians love the Iraq Surrender Group report.

 How does that make you feel, folks?